socketwench/flightdeck-solr-8/README.md

 flightdeck_debug: yes
 ```

+This container uses [Ansible](https://www.ansible.com/) to perform start-up tasks.
+To get even more verbose output from the start up scripts, set the `ANSIBLE_VERBOSITY` environment variable to `4`.

-If something has seriously gone wrong, can the container will not start due to a failure of the entrypoint, set the `FLIGHTDECK_SKIP_ENTRYPOINT` to `true` or `1`, then restart the container.
+If the container will not start due to a failure of the entrypoint, set the `FLIGHTDECK_SKIP_ENTRYPOINT` environment variable to `true` or `1`, then restart the container.

-## Part of Flight Deck

-This container is part of the [Flight Deck library](https://github.com/ten7/flight-deck) of containers for Drupal local development and production workloads on Docker, Swarm, and Kubernetes.

-Flight Deck is used and supported by [TEN7](https://ten7.com/).

 ## License